 - ½ teaspoon fine salt

 - Preheat the oven to 350°

 - Line the bottom of a 9 inch cake pan with parchment paper.
 Grease the bottom and sides of the pan with butter or nonstick spray, set aside.

-- Stir the mixture frequently until the fruit has released some juice and the cranberries start to pop and soften, about 3 - 4 minutes.
+- Stir the mixture frequently until the cranberries start to pop and soften, about 3 - 4 minutes.
 (Be careful, there may be a bit of splatter when the berries start to pop!)
-To avoid burning the sugar, turn the heat down to medium low if the sugar is bubbling too much.
+To avoid burning the sugar, turn the heat down to medium low if necessary.

-- Allow the brown sugar mixture to continue reducing in the pan for another 3 - 4 minutes, or until syrupy.
+- Place the pan back on medium heat, and allow the sugar mixture to continue reducing in the pan for another 3 - 4 minutes, or until syrupy.
 Stir frequently and watch the pan to avoid burning the sugar, turn the heat down if necessary.
-Once the syrup has reduced, pour on top of the fruit.
+Once the syrup has reduced, pour on top of the fruit in an even layer.

-- To make the cake batter, cream together the 8 tbsp. softened butter with the ¼ cup packed brown sugar and ½ cup granulated sugar in a large bowl.
+- To make the cake batter, cream together the 8 tablespoons softened butter with the ¼ cup packed brown sugar and ½ cup granulated sugar in a large bowl.
 (See notes.)
-Whisk in the eggs, milk, and vanilla.
+Whisk in the eggs, one at a time.

-- Combine the flour, salt and baking powder in a separate bowl.
-Whisk into the wet ingredients gradually, alternating with the milk.
+- Whisk together the flour, salt and baking powder in a separate bowl.
+Whisk the dry ingredients into the wet ingredients gradually, alternating with the milk.
 Whisk in the vanilla.
 Continue whisking just until the batter is smooth, but do not overmix.

-- Pour batter on top of the fruit mixture in the cake pan, spread gently to the edges of the pan.
+- Pour batter on top of the cranberries, spreading gently to the edges of the pan.

 - Bake for 45 - 50 minutes, or until a toothpick inserted into the center comes out clean.
 Wait 10 minutes before turning over onto a cake stand or plate.